-The lnit & Run button of the RunControl panel is probably the user's first contact with the standard run system.
-The standard run system is implemented in the file nrn-x.x/share/lib/hoc/stdrun.hoc (UNIX/Linux)
+The Init & Run button of the RunControl panel is probably the user's first contact with the standard run system.
+The standard run system is implemented in the file or which is interpreted with a number of other files when is executed or the nrngui script or icon is launched.
+This system is a considerable elaboration over the minimal "oscilloscope level" simulation